Farm Support and Development Co Design with Stakeholders

 Published in 2021, the Future Agricultural Policy Framework Portfolio charts the way forward to Future Agricultural Policy that better meets the needs of Northern Ireland.
 It takes into account views from key stakeholders from across food, farming and the environment from an engagement exercise in 2018.

 A public consultation exercise on the associated Future Agricultural Policy Proposals opened for a period of 8 weeks on 21 December 2021 closing on 15 February 2022.
-Officials completed analysis of the 339 consultation responses and developed recommendations, which Minister Poots duly considered.
+Officials completed analysis of the 339 consultation responses and developed recommendations.

 Click on the documents below for more details;